obi1kenobi/trustfall/docs/docs/language_reference/schema/index.md

 In the entrypoint we want to provide the means to query our data source for the initial set of vertices we'll consider and filter or transform.
-For data sources like APIs we'll usually define some queries that map to API queries.
-If all of our data is already available, we might have no queries and just properties and edges.
-Although, even in that case we may want to add some queries to simplify some operations that would be complicated or impossible to express in a Trustfall query.
+For data sources like APIs we'll usually define some entrypoints that map to API endpoints.
+If all of our data is available without restrictions, like in a SQL database, we might just define simple entrypoints named after (and returning a list of) each vertex type.
+Although, even in that case we may want to add some more sophisticated entrypoints, to simplify some operations that might be complicated or impossible to express in a Trustfall query.

-For this hypothetic Flutter app, we'll define an entrypoint type with two queries:
+For this hypothetical Flutter app, we'll define an entrypoint type with two queries:

 1. Find a user by their username
 2. Search for posts with a given search query